redelivre/redelivre/src/wp-content/plugins/meks-easy-ads-widget/readme.txt

 3. Widget in action example

 == Changelog ==

+= 2.0.1 =
+* Fixed: Rotate (slide) option not working properly with code ads

+= 2.0 =
+* Added a possibility to upload an image from media library
+* New ad type: you can paste code for ads instead of image ads
+* Added a possibility to reorder (drag and drop) ads
+* Added "remove" ad button

 = 1.2.2 =
 * Option to disable opening links in new window